-Programme Code: 05 Title: B.Sc., BOTANY Core Paper 8 - PLANT ECOLOGY, PHYTOGEOGRAPHY AND RESOURCE CONSERVATION Batch 2021-2022 Semester V Hours / Week 4 Total Hours 60 Credits 5
+Programme Code: 05 B.Sc., BOTANY CORE PAPER 7: PLANT ECOLOGY, PHYTOGEOGRAPHY AND RESOURCE CONSERVATION Batch 2022-2023 Semester V Hours / Week 4 ek Total Hours Cr 60

-- > To understand the principles of ecosystem. - > To acquire basic knowledge about community succession - > To ensure knowledge on resource conservation and related environmental acts
+- > To understand the principles of ecosystem. - > To acquire basic knowledge about community succession - To ensure knowledge on resource conservation and related environmental acts

 K1 CO1 Pertain knowledge on principle factors controlling the environment.
-1 CO2 Understand the pattern of distribution of plant species in various communities and their adaptive features.
+CO2 Understand the pattern of distribution of plant species in various communities and their adaptive features.
 CO3 Assess the structure and functions of various ecosystems.
-CO4 Explore knowledge on the pattern of distribution of natural resources.
-K5 CO5 Evaluation the management practices for the sustainable utilization of natural resources.
+CO4 Explore knowledge on the pattern of distribution of natur Explore knowledge on the pattern of distribution of natural resources. ↓ K5 CO5 Evaluation of management practices for the sustainable utilization of natural resources.